 The country is now under military rule as a new government is established.
 There have been recent protests for the military to step down from power, and in early October, we had violent protests that left 22 people dead after Coptic Christians clashed with military forces.
 This is not a country that has a great deal of stability right now.
 However, life still goes on.

 Are you safe if you want to go travelling there?
 It is hard to say.
 You are entering an area that is on shaky ground, but from most of the reports I have gathered, it looks like the worst is over.
 It's certainly not an Syria, or a Yemen.
 But having said that, anything could happen.
 The Coptic Christian protests came as both a shock and a logical outcome of the present situation to me.

 If you do decide to go, be very cautious.
 Avoid any demonstrations if they occur, and keep yourself informed as to what activity is taking place, every day.
 That's not to say you should stay in your hotel room the whole time you are there, but it's important to be vigilant in this volatile time.

-Ask Jesse - Travel Insurance Direct about 6 years ago
+Ask Jesse - Travel Insurance Direct over 7 years ago

 Thank you for the comments, much appreciated!